Travis Floeck

 Since I’ve been attending Steens every summer since I was 15, it is really one of the places I’ve grown up.
 Harland has been one of the most influential people in my life.
 His guidance, along with other mentors I have on the mountain like Ron Smith, have taught me so much, allowing me to have an amazing opportunity to pursue my dream of coaching in college.

-Without Steens, I wouldn’t be the person I am today, that inspires me to continue to attend each summer in hopes that I can contribute to providing the same type of experience for the campers that attend every summer.
+Without Steens Mountain Running Camp, I wouldn’t be the person I am today, that inspires me to continue to attend each summer in hopes that I can contribute to providing the same type of experience I had for the campers that attend every summer.
 Steens goes far beyond making each camper a better runner, but can make them a better person and provide lessons for the rest of their lives.